 From the M4 via the A46 (Gloucester Road): Nine miles from Junction 18 of the M4, leave the dual carriageway at the slip road signposted for Bath (keep an eye out for the camera on the dual carriageway, about 1 mile from the exit, where a 50mph speed limit is in force).
 Take the 3rd exit into the town centre.
 After approximately 1.5miles after passing Morrisons supermarket on your left, you will come to a major junction.
 Keep in the left hand lane approaching this junction and follow the signs for Warminster for the next half a mile.
 Keep going straight until, immediately after a row of shops on your right (Bathwick Street), you see a park ahead of you.
 Keep to the right hand lane.
 The road bears right.
 Take the second road on the left, directly opposite the stately Holburne Museum.
 You are now in Great Pulteney Street and No.15 is located halfway down the street on the right-hand side.

 From Bristol and the West via the A36 (Lower Bristol Road): Follow the A36 into Bath and keep going straight.
 Keep the river to your left the whole time and continue to drive essentially straight.
 Still on the A36 you will pass under a railway bridge at some traffic lights (Pulteney Road).
 Stay in the right hand lane and continue straight.
 Go straight over the roundabout at the bottom of Bathwick Hill and take the first turn left into Great Pulteney Street, directly opposite the Holburne Museum.
 No.15 is halfway along on the right-hand side.

-Bristol Airport is a 1 hour drive from the hotel (32km)
+Bristol Airport is a 1-hour drive from the hotel (32 kilometres)